shrif-web/Web991_HW2/assignments/hw1/nginx/README.md

 	proxy_pass http://127.0.0.1:8080/;
 }
 ```
-the same for nodejs and port `3000`.
+The same is done for _Nodejs_ service which is running on port `3000`.

 ```NGINX
 location /nodejs/ {